Posted on :: Tags: , , , ,

 18}

-sender is the same channel that we use to send the results.
-This communication channel is used to report only the errors, not PathMetadata, hence when we meet a Err(e) in new_patterns, it’s reported to the same channel that the results are expected.
+The sender is the same channel that we use to send the results.
+This communication channel is used to report only the errors, not PathMetadata; hence, when we encounter an Err(e) in new_patterns, it’s reported to the same channel that the results are expected.
 Handling the errors first seems like a common theme here as well.

 This is also one of the reasons walk_serial receives a channel instead of a vector.
-Our usual use case is traversing all the directories in parallel, and without channel based communication in serial version, we would need to duplicate this function.
+Our usual use case is traversing all the directories in parallel, and without channel-based communication in the serial version, we would need to duplicate this function.

-At this point I completed walk_serial functionality.
-I write tests.
-I’m using test-case crate for writing many tests encompassing different use cases.
+At this point, I completed the walk_serial functionality.
+I wrote tests.
+I’m using the test-case crate for writing many tests encompassing different use cases.
 I’m omitting them here for brevity.

 Writing a Parallel Walker

-The interface for parallel walker is identical with the serial version.
-This is to replace one with the other when needs arise.1
+The interface for the parallel walker is identical to the serial version.
+This is to replace one with the other when the need arises.1

 1